Suuraw/Folder-Tree/CONTRIBUTING.md

-# 🤝 Contributing to Folder Tree
+# 🤝 Contributing to Generate Folder Tree

-Thank you for your interest in improving **Folder Tree**!
+Thank you for your interest in improving **Generate Folder Tree**!
 Whether it’s a bug fix, new feature, or better docs — every contribution counts.
 Let’s build something awesome together. 🚀

 ---